-Traditional is a blend of 31 native wildflowers and 3 grasses typically found in an old fashioned hay meadow.
+Traditional Meadowmat is a blend of 31 native wildflowers and 3 types of grass typically found in an old-fashioned hay meadow.

 Ideal for a sunny spot where low maintenance and lots of biodiversity combine to create a relaxed feel.
 Prefer a more manicured look?
 Then, keep the edges trimmed and mow paths through your Traditional Meadowmat® to give a more formal appearance.

-- The majority of plant species in Traditional are perennial.
+- The majority of plant species in Traditional Meadowmat wildflower turf are perennial.
 That means that if they are happy in your garden they will grow back year after year.

 - Flowering Time: May – July (depending on local weather conditions).